Channel memberships eligibility, policies, & guidelines

 Warnings and strikes

 All content on YouTube is subject to our Community Guidelines.
-Anything you offer as part of sponsorships must meet the same policy standards as any content you post.
+Anything you offer as part of channel memberships must meet the same policy standards as any content you post.

-What happens if your sponsorships benefits violate our guidelines & policies
+What happens if your memberships perks violate our guidelines & policies

 What happens if you receive a strike